NabinGrz/GrowUp/README.md

 # GrowUp
+GrowUp is an E-Learning app built with Flutter and ASP.NET Core

 GrowUp is an online marketplace for passionate teachers and aspiring learners.
 GrowUp helps to bridge the gap between the skills needed and the industry expectations.
 This application will help students to easily learn through audio, visual content than learning through